Let’s Discuss Painful Sex

 TALK TO YOUR FRIENDS

-Women shouldn’t experience their shame and embarrassment alone.
-Talk to one person, share what you are going through.
+No one shouldn’t experience their shame and embarrassment alone.
+Talk to one person, and share what you are going through.
 It will help, and you may find they have their own experience.
 You are not alone.
-This is common and happens to many women.
+This is common and happens to many people.